neelabhsinha/lm-application-eval-kit/README.md

 ---
 ## Setup

-Clone the repository using the following command on your CLI -
+STEP 1: [REQUIRED] Clone the repository using the following command on your CLI -

     git clone https://github.com/neelabhsinha/open-lm-evaluation-framework.git
     cd open-lm-evaluation-framework

-Install the required packages using the following command -
+STEP 2: [REQUIRED] Install the required packages using the following command -

         pip install -r requirements.txt

-Add your HuggingFace API key to the environment variables as `HF_API_KEY` to download the models from the HuggingFace model hub.
+STEP 3: [REQUIRED] Add your HuggingFace API key to the environment variables (or bashrc/zshrc) as `HF_API_KEY` to download the models from the HuggingFace model hub.

     export HF_API_KEY='your_huggingface_api_key_here'

+If you have your API key with some other name, you can change the name in the `main.py` file.

-[OPTIONAL] If you want to use GPT for generating paraphrases or adversarial task definitions, or for evaluation, add your OpenAI API key to the environment variables as `OPENAI_API_KEY`.
+STEP 4: [OPTIONAL] If you want to use GPT for generating paraphrases or adversarial task definitions, or for evaluation, add your OpenAI API key to the environment variables (or bashrc/zshrc) as `OPENAI_API_KEY`.

     export OPENAI_API_KEY='your_openai_api_key_here'

+If you have your API key with some other name, you can change the name in the `src/models/gpt.py` file.

+Additionally, go  to `const.py` and set the following constants -
+- [REQUIRED] `have_paraphrased_definitions` - set to `True` if you want to generate paraphrased definitions for the tasks.
+- [REQUIRED] `have_adversarial_definitions` - set to `True` if you want to generate adversarial definitions for the tasks.

+If you don't want to generate or use paraphrased definitions, or use GPT for evaluation, you can skip the above step.

+STEP 5: [OPTIONAL] If you want to evaluate DeepSeek-v2, add your DeepSeek API key to the environment variables (or bashrc/zshrc) as `DEEPSEEK_API_KEY`.

+    export DEEPSEEK_API_KEY='your_deepseek_api_key_here'

+If you have your API key with some other name, you can change the name in the `src/models/deepseek.py` file.

-Download the dataset from the (https://instructions.apps.allenai.org/) website.
+STEP 6: [REQUIRED] Download the dataset from the (https://instructions.apps.allenai.org/) website.

 Go to `const.py` and set the following constants -
-- `source_dataset_dir` - path to the downloaded dataset
+- [REQUIRED] `source_dataset_dir` - path to the downloaded dataset
 - [OPTIONAL] `domains_filter`, `categories_filter`, `reasoning_filter` - add the domains, task types or reasoning types here if trying to experiment on a customized subset.
 - [OPTIONAL] `beautified_model_names` - If you want to beautify the model names in the results, add the mapping here.
 Note, the key should be after the first slash(/) in the HuggingFace model key.
 For example, for google/gemma-2b-it, the key should be gemma-2b-it.